 Recently, I found myself more stressed than ever, and I was letting it affect my life both personally and professionally.
 It wasn’t the workload, as I was used to being busy and enjoyed it.
-It wasn’t basketball season, because that gave me two hours I could enjoy with my daughter.
-So I took a step back to see what I needed to change to relax again.
+It wasn’t basketball season so that gave me two additional hours I could enjoy with my daughter.
+So, I took a step back to see what I needed to change to relax again.
 Here’s a list of what I came up with:

 Unplug the Electronics